YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

 * Prefer references over pointers, and smart pointers over raw pointers
 * Aggressively deduplicate code.
 Within functions, within passes, across passes, even against existing code
-* Refactor and document existing code if you touch it, but in separate commits from your functional changes
-* Prefer smaller commits organized by good chunks.
-Git has a lot of features like fixup commits, interactive rebase with autosquash
 * Prefer declaring things ``const``
 * Prefer range-based for loops over C-style